stefvhuynh/swing-dance-seattle/README.md

 ------------

 You can take a look at the issues tab for any outstanding features or bugs.
 If you find a bug or would like to discuss a new feature, create an issue to discuss it.
+When you have a feature or bug fix ready, create a PR in your fork against this repo.
+It will be reviewed and merged when ready!
 Thanks and happy coding!